Cadbury No. 1: the tiny tank locomotive that started it all

-That's because, exactly 25 years earlier, on Saturday 22nd April 1984, a diminutive red tank locomotive and a single blue-and-grey railway coach set off from Toddington station on a journey along 700 yards of track … and into the future.
+That's because a diminutive red tank locomotive and a single blue-and-grey railway coach set off from Toddington station on a journey along 700 yards of track … and into the future.
 The then Minister of Transport, the Rt Hon.
 Nicholas Ridley MP had just snipped the ribbon marking the re-opening of the line and was aboard that first train.

 The GWR had, earlier that year, completed purchase of the 15 miles of derelict track bed from a point south of Hunting Butts tunnel on the outskirts of Cheltenham to just north of the site of Broadway station.

 If that was the 'acorn' then the 'mighty oak' is today is a fully-operational, 14-mile line that must surely have been the vision that those early pioneers who, seeing 'Cadbury No. 1' shuffle off on its first short trip, dreamt of seeing.
 Today a fleet of main line engines, including one of the largest express locomotives in the country: Merchant Navy class Pacific no. 35006 Peninsular & Oriental SN Co is among a magnificent fleet of steam and heritage diesel locomotives handling trains of up to eight carriages.
 But the line is still has huge scope for development and growth.

 But what of that tiny tank locomotive?
 Where is it now?